Why Choose an Orthodontist for Invisalign®

 Personalized Treatment Plans

-Part of the diagnostic imaging an experienced orthodontist does is creating a 3D image of your teeth using the iTero® 3D scanner.
+Part of an experienced orthodontist’s diagnostic imaging is creating a 3D image of your teeth using the iTero® 3D scanner.
 There is no longer a need to take messy impressions of your teeth.
 A 3D scan is a painless procedure that provides a highly detailed image of the teeth and bite.

 Quality Supervision During Treatment Process